-Despite well laid plans even the best of us make mistakes.
+This is the most important thing to remember.
+Despite well laid plans all of us make mistakes.
 I know that I have been guilty of making them myself, especially mistakes when investing in the stock market.
-About 18 months ago I made a doozy of a mistake, which I thankfully was able to get out of quick enough.
+About four years ago I made a doozy of a mistake, which I thankfully was able to get out of quick enough.
 We all know who Groupon is, many of us have probably bought one in the past.
-Against my better judgment I bought some shares once it hit the market for Mrs. Frugal Rules’ retirement account as she wanted some shares.
-This is not to throw her under the bus, but there were things that did not sit right with me as they were coming to market.
-They came out priced at $28 per share and I bought some shares right near the IPO price.
-The problem is that it started sinking like a rock soon after because the suspicions were true.
-After holding the stock for several months I was able to get out at $24 per share, but was still mad I had lost the money.
-Where is Groupon today?
-Well, they’re in the $5 range and I could not be happier that I was able to get out of the stock when I did.
-In fact, I feel ridiculous for even admitting that I bought the shares.
+Against my better judgment I bought some shares once it hit the market for Mrs. Frugal Rules’ retirement account at Scottrade as she wanted some shares after they hit the market.

 Using the Wrong Type of Order

-Using the limit order might not guarantee getting or selling the stock you want, but you get execution at or near the price you want.
+Using the limit order might not guarantee buying or selling the stock you want, but you get it at or near the price you want.
 This may not seem like much of a problem, but it is one of the easiest investing mistakes to make.
 I’ve had numerous times where I tried to buy a stock and ended up paying a bit more for it because I used a market order and was not around to watch it throughout the day.

 Logging into Your Account Once a Year

-Letting Others Make Your Decisions For You
+Letting Others Make Decisions For You

 Make sure you check up on your investments on a regular basis so you can be informed as to how they’re performing.
 If they’re not at the level you’re wanting or are finding fees to be too high then talk to your advisor about it.
 Part of their job is to make sure that you are in something that fits your needs as well as helping you understand what your investments are doing.

-Hoping that Your Stock Will Bounce Back
+Hoping That Your Stock Will Bounce Back

 What investing mistakes have you made in the past?
 What do you do in order to avoid repeating those mistakes?